Even Faster Kernel Matrix Linear Algebra via Density Estimation: Towards a Lower Bound for Matrix-Vector Products for Mixed Sign Vectors?

 For step $(2)$, the hard instance used in \cite{b8} is a matrix of all zeros with a hidden $1$.
 This cannot happen in Kernel matrices since the diagonals are all 1's.
 Furthermore, detecting a $1$ is easy to do in linear time since it implies two vectors are identical (due to the fact that in all the kernels we study and all the natural kernels that we are aware of, $k(x,y) = 0 \iff x = y$).
 It \emph{is} true that computing $Kx$ exactly in general should require $\Omega(n^2)$ time, but this also holds for non-negative $x$.
 Indeed, \cite{b3} show that computing the sum of entries of $K$ \emph{exactly} requires $\Omega(n^2)$ time assuming SETH, and the sum can be easily deduced if we can compute $K\textbf{1}$ exactly.

 Thus, there remains a big gap in our understanding of the complexity of matrix-vector products for kernel matrices.
 On one hand, we have near linear upper bounds for the non-negative case with strong relative-error grantees.
-On the other hand, virtually no non-trivial upper or lower bounds are known for the general case.
+On the other hand, virtually no non-trivial upper or lower bounds are known for the general case where the input vector has mixed signs.

-Our aim is to bridge this gap and provide a stronger evidence for the hardness of computing relative error estimates of $Kx$ for general $x$.
-This task seems out of reach of our techniques, but we show that a related intermediate problem requires $\Omega(n^2)$ time, assuming SETH.
-The intermediate problem is a slight generalization of computing $Kx$ for general $x$, where the kernel matrix $K$ can be ``asymmetric" up to \emph{one} vector.
+Our aim is to bridge this gap and provide more evidence for the hardness of computing relative error estimates of $Kx$ for general $x$.
+This task seems out of reach of our techniques, but we show that a related intermediate problem requires nearly quadratic time, assuming SETH.
+To define the intermediate problem, we first define a related version of a Gaussian kernel matrix as follows.
+Given a dataset $X = \{x_1, \cdots, x_n\}$, define the $n \times (n+1)$ matrix $K'$ (we use the notation $K'$ as to not confuse with our original notion of a kernel matrix) as \begin{itemize} \item $K'_{i,i} = 1 \, \forall i$, \item $K'_{i,j} = e^{-\|x_i + x_j\|_2^2}$ for $1 \le i , j \le n$ with $i \ne j$, \item $K'_{i, n+1} = e^{- \|x_i\|_2^2}$. \end{itemize} Some explanation is in order. $K'$ is like a Gaussian kernel matrix in many ways: it's main diagonal is all $1$'s.
+For the other entries, instead of using the kernel function $e^{-\|x-y\|_2^2}$, we use the kernel function $e^{-\|x+y\|_2^2}$.
+Lastly, the matrix is not a square matrix and there is one extra column for the all zeros vector.
+That is, $K'$ is ``asymmetric" up to only \emph{one vector}: the rows are indexed by $X$ and the columns are indexed by $X \cup \{0\}$.